Commitment To Justice

 • Threats of sexual assault or battery

-The state usually prosecutes criminal stalking as a Level 6 or Level 5 felony, which can result in multiple years of incarceration.
+The state usually prosecutes criminal stalking as a Level 6 or Level 5 felony.

 What Are The Penalties For Domestic Violence?

 When the police are called to assist in a domestic violence incident in Indiana, one or both parties will usually go to jail.
 Yet, even if the spouse or domestic partner is not interested in pressing charges, the state may proceed without the victim.
-If a spouse is injured in a domestic altercation, the potential penalty can range from the Class A misdemeanor level, which is punishable by up to one year in jail and a potential $5,000 fine, up to a Level 2 felony, which can result in a prison sentence.
+If a spouse is injured in a domestic altercation, potential penalties range from the Class A misdemeanor level, which is punishable with a sentence of up to one year in jail and a potential $5,000 fine, up to a Level 2 felony, which may result in a prison sentence.

 The penalties for domestic violence charges include probation, jail or prison time, fines, civil protective order restrictions and loss of gun rights.
-For these reasons, it is extremely important to work with an experienced criminal defense attorney who fully understands the scope of the charges against you and is committed to resolving your case as favorably as possible.
+For these reasons, it is extremely important to work with an experienced criminal defense attorney.
+Your domestic violence defense lawyer must fully understands the scope of the charges against you.
+You need a defense attorney who is committed to resolving your case as favorably as possible.

-Can an alleged victim drop domestic battery charges in Indiana?
+Can a victim drop domestic battery charges in Indiana?

 This varies from situation to situation.
 Unlike other states in the U.S., Indiana does not have a no-drop law that requires the District Attorney’s Office to prosecute domestic battery charges.
-However, even if an alleged victim makes it known that they do not want the suspect prosecuted, many districts will pursue charges regardless.
+However, even if a person the state identifies as a victim makes it known that they do not want the suspect to face charges, many districts will pursue charges anyway.

-Let The Firm’s Attorney Protect Your Rights And Freedom
+Let The Law Firm’s Domestic Violence Defense Lawyer Protect Your Rights And Freedom

-The outcome of a domestic violence case can leave you with a lifetime of consequences that can affect your job, family, and social life.
-Let criminal defense lawyer Philip Hayes help you protect your reputation and your future with their experience and commitment to you.
+The conviction for a domestic violence case will likely leave you with a lifetime of adverse consequences.
+The types of issues include a potential impact on job opportunities, family relationships, and social life.
+Let criminal defense lawyer Philip Hayes help you to protect your reputation and your future with his experience and commitment to you.

 Hayes Law Office will do whatever it takes to clear your name and help you get the best possible outcome in your case.
 For more information, call 317-982-6122 or email the firm today.
 Serving clients in Indianapolis, Carmel, McCordsville and beyond.